Ember (coach operator): Expansion of routes and fleet (2021–2023)

+Network diversification and service enhancements (2024)

-In January 2024, the company introduced a new "short but useful" service between Dundee Michelin Scotland Innovation Parc & the city centre.
-Over forty services run per day in each direction with three pre-booked stops along the way.
-Ember introduced the E10 service to enhance local connectivity, covering trips to and from its depot which would otherwise be dead mileage.
-This service is designed to connect with Ember's Edinburgh and Glasgow services, with the promise of future through ticketing.
+In January 2024, Ember introduced the E10 service, described by the company as a "short but useful" route, operating between Dundee Michelin Scotland Innovation Parc and Dundee city centre.
+The service operates more than forty times per day in each direction, calling at three pre-booked stops.
+The route was designed to make productive use of depot movements that would otherwise constitute dead mileage, while also providing connections with Ember's Edinburgh and Glasgow services, with future through-ticketing planned.

-In May 2024, Ember introduced a new express service, E3X, between Perth City Centre and Glasgow with four services per day in each direction.
-Two of those four services continue to Dundee.
-This service started on 7 May.
-Ember also introduced the E1X operating between Dundee, Kinross, Edinburgh and Wallyford Park and Ride where it will use new chargers before returning to Dundee on the 14th.
-This was then scrapped on 22 October the same year.
+In May 2024, Ember launched the E3X express service between Perth city centre and Glasgow, operating four services per day in each direction, with two services extending to Dundee.
+The service commenced on 7 May.
+During the same month, Ember introduced the E1X service operating between Dundee, Kinross, Edinburgh and Wallyford Park and Ride, where vehicles utilised newly installed charging facilities, before returning to Dundee.
+The E1X service was withdrawn on 22 October 2024.

-In September 2024, Ember announced that they will be launching a new route from Bridge of Don and Aberdeen City Centre to Edinburgh via Dundee, with stops in the towns, such as Brechin and Forfar, en route.
-A connection to Edinburgh Airport is also be available.
-The full launch is expected to be on 22 October 2024, with twenty services per day running throughout the day and week.
-The launch of this route will mean the doubling of the frequency from Dundee to Edinburgh, with forty buses per day providing a half hourly frequency at most times of day.
-Their new Aberdeen depot is in Bridge of Don to go alongside their depot in Dundee.
+In September 2024, Ember announced plans to launch a new route linking Bridge of Don and Aberdeen city centre with Edinburgh via Dundee, with intermediate stops including Brechin and Forfar.
+The route also provides a connection to Edinburgh Airport.
+Full service commencement was scheduled for 22 October 2024, with twenty services per day operating throughout the week.
+The introduction of this route doubled the frequency between Dundee and Edinburgh to forty services per day, providing a half-hourly service for much of the day.
+To support operations, Ember established a new depot in Bridge of Don, complementing its existing depot in Dundee.

+Further network growth (2025)

-In April 2025, Ember announced that a new route will be implemented from Fort William to Edinburgh.
-A few weeks later, in May, a route to Glasgow was announced.
+In April 2025, Ember announced the introduction of a new route between Fort William and Edinburgh.
+A further announcement in May 2025 confirmed the launch of a Fort William to Glasgow service.

-In June 2025, the E7 between Aberdeen and Inverness launched.
+In June 2025, the E7 route between Aberdeen and Inverness commenced operations.

-In July 2025, Ember announced that a new route, E6, from Inverness to Thurso & Scrabster, would begin on 9 July.
-Shortly after, on the 23rd, Ember launched E11 between Dundee and Aberdeen via Braemar.
+In July 2025, Ember announced that the E6 route, operating between Inverness and Thurso & Scrabster, would begin on 9 July.
+Later that month, on 23 July, the company launched the E11 route between Dundee and Aberdeen via Braemar.

-And in September, an express service between Edinburgh and Fort William began - the E4X.
+In September 2025, Ember introduced the E4X express service between Edinburgh and Fort William.

-And on October 22, a service between Glasgow and Inverness started - the E8.

-And on November 5, a service between Edinburgh and Inverness will start - the E9.
+On 22 October 2025, Ember commenced operation of the E8 route between Glasgow and Inverness.
+This was followed by the launch of the E9 route between Edinburgh and Inverness on 5 November 2025.